jonscottclark/setupfiles/README.md

 ## Shell

-I maintain a [personal dotfiles repo](https://github.com/jonscottclark/dotfiles) which contains configuration for zsh, head over there for shell goodies.
+I maintain a [personal dotfiles repo](https://github.com/jonscottclark/dotfiles) which contains configuration for zsh; head over there for shell goodies.